Earth Notes: On Our Front Door Upgrade to Double-GlazedUpdated 2022-10-12 16:10 GMT.

-In 2009 in our 40-year-old house the only single-glazed area was the front door and side-panel, and the blanks were a single sheet of plywood, and thus very weak from an insulation point of view.
+In 2009 in our 40-year-old house the only single-glazed area was the front door and side-panel.
+The blanks were a single sheet of plywood, and so very weak from an insulation point of view.

-Also we had a cat-flap in the door for our cat Sidney, but as he's no longer with us, that leaky portal is no longer needed.
+Also we had a cat-flap in the door for our cat Sidney.
+But as he was no longer with us, that leaky portal was no longer needed.
 (We passed on the old cat-flaps via FreeCycle.)

-We had mitigated these factors with a door curtain across the entire frame, a nylon-brush draught excluder on the letter-box, and keeping the corridor/hall behind the door mostly unheated using using a TRV (Thermostatic Radiator Valve) usually turned right down.
-(We'll be keeping the door curtain and the reduced hall temperature, and whatever new door we put in will have an integral letterbox draught excluder.)
+We had tackled these issues with a door curtain across the entire frame.
+We added a nylon-brush draught excluder on the letter-box, We also kept the corridor/hall behind the door mostly unheated using using a TRV (Thermostatic Radiator Valve) usually turned right down.

-As part of my 2009 plans to cut heating requirements (improve insulation) to the tune of 2MWh per year including a cold winter and given our SAP energy survey workings and the nominal £2k/MWh/y in energy savings/capture that a solar thermal (hot water) system costs, the implication is that it would be worth ~£250 to halve heat loss through our front door and surround (ie £500 to eliminate it entirely).
+My 2009 plans were to cut heating requirements by improved insulation, to the tune of 2MWh (2000 'units' or kWh) per year, even for a cold winter.
+Given our SAP energy survey workings and the nominal £2k/MWh/y in energy savings/capture that a solar thermal (hot water) system costs, the implication is that it would be worth ~£250 to halve heat loss through our front door and surround. (£500 to stop it entirely.)

-It is just about possible to buy a replacement uPVC double-glazed door for that, but the single-glazing-and-plywood side panel would still need to be seen to, and if we don't have it professionally installed by a 'Part P competant person' then we'd need to pay for building inspection (as well as running some security and safety risks if I bodge a DIY job).
+It is just about possible to buy a replacement uPVC double-glazed door for that.
+But the single-glazing-and-plywood side panel would still need to be seen to.
+If we don't have it professionally installed by a 'competent person' then we'd need to pay for building inspection.
+(Plus some security and safety risks if I bodge a DIY job.)